kimdanny/blog/_posts/deep-learning/2019-10-17-virtualenv.md

 PATH="$VIRTUAL_ENV/bin:$PATH"
 export PATH
 ```
-Here you can check it is shell scripted file called 'activate'.
+Here you can check it is a shell scripted file called 'activate'.
 Therefore, according to the comment on the first line,
 you can activate this virtual environment by typing `source name/bin/activate`.
 In my case it is `source tf2/bin/activate`.

 **Fifth, know how to turn on and off our virtual environment**
 To initiate:
 ```
 $ source NAME/bin/activate